 I mean, if the company asks you to include three blog post topic ideas in your application, then they want to see three blog post topics ideas in your application.
 Duh.

-This is why it’s so important to read the job description carefully.
+Again, this is why it’s so important to read the job description carefully.
 (Do I sound like a broken record yet?)

-And if you fail to include the basic information that a potential client wants, then you might as well kiss goodbye to your application.
+And if you fail to include the basic information that a potential client wants, you might as well kiss goodbye to your application.
 Forever.

 Link to Your Portfolio